 A: In all likelihood yes.
 Unfortunately the Google form does not provide an email receipt.

-If you have questions, please feel free to contact Graham Neubig and include “[Internship Inquiry]” in the title so we do not miss your email.
+If you have questions not covered by the above FAQ, please feel free to contact Emma Thomas, the internship coordinator, and include “[Internship Inquiry]” in the title so we do not miss your email.